 Suppose you’ve completely paid off the loan on your existing home, or refinanced into another non-VA loan, and you want to keep the house.
 You can ask the VA for a one-time benefit restoration.
 That would let you retain your current home (perhaps as a rental property or a vacation home) and take another VA loan to buy another property.

 But if you want your benefit restored, you must keep two things in mind.
 First, you’re not allowed to borrow for a home that won’t be your primary residence.
 This means you must move into the new home you are purchasing.
 And, second, this is a one-time opportunity.
-Once you’ve restored your benefit in this way, you can’t do it again.Ready to buy a home?
-Start here.
+Once you’ve restored your benefit in this way, you can’t do it again.Talk to a VA mortgage specialist today.

 How To Restore VA Loan Eligibility